G1OJS/docu-lite/README.md

 docu-lite                         # uses or creates docu-lite.ini
 docu-lite --config alt.ini        # uses alt.ini, errors if missing
 ```
+Docu-lite will create a docu-lite.ini file if one doesn't exist.

-⚙️ Edit the config file to control how docu-lite runs:
+⚙️ Edit the docu-lite.ini file to control how docu-lite runs:
- - Input **pattern** specifies where to look for input
+ - **pattern** specifies where to look for input
  - **html** specifies the name of the output html file
  - **css** specifies the name of the input style sheet, which will be referenced from the output html file
  - **documentation_mode** produces a less detailed output styled for use as or editing into documentation.
 This mode uses a **completely separate stylesheet**, which can be tailored independently.
+ - **ignore_docstrings_with** can be followed by = word to ignore docstrings containing the word (e.g. License, useful to stop license blocks appearing in the output)

 📝 If the specified css file is not found, docu-lite will generate one and reference it in the html